 For this type of test, the child (usually with a parent) is seated in a sound booth.
 The sound booth creates a very quiet listening environment so that he or she won’t be distracted by other noise and can focus only on the sound created within the booth.

 The hearing specialist (audiologist) then presents sounds, either through speakers in the booth or through earphones.
-These sounds can be voice sounds, tones, or music.
-The sounds are presented in loud and soft tones and also in a variety of frequencies (high and low tones).
 For infants, the audiologist will monitor response (if any) to these noises (head turning toward noise, startle response, etc.).
 Older children will be able to raise their hands when they hear a noise.

 The results of this test will be plotted on an audiogram, which is a graph that shows precisely the sounds your child can hear.
 The results mapped on the audiogram will help determine the degree of your child’s hearing loss (if any): mild, moderate, severe, or profound.